Training for electoral early warning and early response actors

 Who is best placed to implement the activity?

-1. Local Civil Society Organizations (CSOs) are well placed due to their strong understanding of local dynamics.
+1. Local civil society organizations are well placed due to their strong understanding of local dynamics

-2. Election Management Bodies (EMBs) or Human Rights Commissions, where involved in the system, have the necessary knowledge about electoral processes and regulations (EMBs) and national human rights frameworks (HRCs).
+2. Election Management Bodies or human rights commissions, where involved in the system, have the necessary knowledge about electoral processes and regulations (EMBs) and national human rights frameworks (HRCs).
 They can provide legitimacy to the training and ensure alignment with national electoral frameworks.

 How to ensure context specificity?

-• Involve local stakeholders, ranging from the electoral commission, civil society organizations, and community leaders depending on the design of the system, in the design and implementation of the training program.
+• Involve local stakeholders, ranging from the electoral commission, CSOs and community leaders depending on the design of the system, in the design and implementation of the training programme.
 Their insights will help tailor the training to local needs.

 • Incorporate cultural norms and values into the training.
 Understanding local customs and communication styles can enhance engagement and effectiveness.

-• Where feasible, Implement pilot training sessions in different regions to gather feedback and make necessary adjustments before scaling up the program.
+• Where feasible, implement pilot training sessions in different regions to gather feedback and make necessary adjustments before scaling up the programme.

 How to involve youth?